LGBTI Equal Rights Association for Western Balkans and Turkey

 This conference will aim to address those issues, as well as those relating to the needs and challenges of trans and intersex communities, LBTQI+ women, the recent HIV epidemic among GMT persons, sustainability of the LGBTI movements, needs and issues of rainbow families in the Balkans etc.

-While legal rights of LGBTI persons in Albania have improved to some degree in the last 10 years, still they are far from complete.
+While legal rights of LGBTI persons in Albania have improved to some degree in the last ten years, they are still far from complete.
 Same-sex couples have no legal rights whatsoever and trans citizens cannot legally change their gender.
 In fact, with the exception of legal protection from discrimination on grounds of gender identity, trans persons are completely invisible in Albanian law.
 Protection from discrimination based on sex characteristics is not provided either.
 Public attitudes towards LGBTI persons are still negative, and acceptance of LGBTI persons remains low.
 The current government let by the Socialist Party has been criticized for completely ignoring LGBTI rights as no significant change in law and policy has taken place in the last six years.
 A National LGBT Action Plan 2016-2020 has not been implemented sufficiently and in 2018 a public debate against LGBTI lectures in high schools took place which forced the government to become even more withdrawn on LGBTI rights.

 Meanwhile, regular reports from the LGBTI movement in the country reveal a challenging and problematic situation for the community against what is perceived as poor performance by state institutions and service providers to do their job.